Neither Wind Nor Cold…

 Adam is always having himself a great time, whether he was wearing moss for hair, surfing fallen trees, rocking it out of tree stumps, or putting “ear covers” on to help stay warm, in his words, “I have to cover as much as I can, it’s COLD!”
 He is Adam, party of one!

-Anna found a hull of a tree and announces,” I could make a boat out of this!”
+Anna found a hollowed-out tree and announces,” I could make a boat out of this!”
 I believe she was remembering the Heritage Village trip because there was a boat that was carved out of a tree trunk there.

-Austin was not near as animated as the little ones, he takes his hikes serious.
+Austin was not nearly as animated as the little ones; he takes his hikes seriously.
 The scientist comes out in him when we are in the woods, not the comic.

-We get to the end of the Island Trail and I was cold and tired and ready to go but the kids begged me to just walk up the big bridge before we go, so alas I gave in.
+We got to the end of the Island Trail, and I was cold and tired and ready to go, but the kids begged me to just walk up the big bridge before we go, so alas, I gave in.
 The wind was even more fierce out in the open.

 Austin gazed out across the water, counting the cranes along the far shore.

 One last picture of him taking a picture of me.
-The wind used my hair to disguised me well.
+The wind used my hair to disguise me well.

 ~Becky~